WPA3: Next-Gen Security for Next-Gen Internet of Things

-In the present technological era, information plays a vital role and a critical asset which should be protected.
-Cryptography has always been the first choice for the security solution to protect the information.
+In the present technological era, information plays a vital role and is a critical asset that should be protected.
+Cryptography has always been the first choice for the security solution to protect information.
 It is a technique for changing over plaintext into some code, known as ciphertext, which the third party can’t decrypt easily.
-The cryptographic information is secure, however, decryption of data at the destination end, the complete integrity of the data and availability of the data when needed are three vital aspects of cryptography.
-In the view of these three aspects a few methods, protocols and security standards should be followed to protect the information over the Wi-Fi.
+The cryptographic information is secure, however, the decryption of data at the destination end, the complete integrity of the data and the availability of the data when needed are three vital aspects of cryptography.
+In view of these three aspects a few methods, protocols and security standards should be followed to protect the information over the Wi-Fi.
 In wireless communication, information communicated wirelessly needs more protection as it can be interrupted effortlessly.
-The security standards for wireless communication has been set up by Wi-Fi Alliance and all Wi-Fi routers need to follow these standards.
+The security standards for wireless communication have been set up by Wi-Fi Alliance and all Wi-Fi routers need to follow these standards.

-In January 2018, Wi-Fi Alliance announced the release of WPA3 (Wi-Fi Protected Access) security protocol as a substitution to WPA2.
+In January 2018, Wi-Fi Alliance announced the release of WPA3 (Wi-Fi Protected Access) security protocol as a substitution for WPA2.
 Many routers provide WEP, WPA2-PSK (TKIP), WPA2-PSK (AES), and WPA2-PSK (TKIP/AES) as options for Wi-Fi security.
-At whatever point we connect to a Wi-Fi network at home with the correct password, it protects the network utilizing one of the Wi-Fi security options available.
-All these Wi-Fi Security standards are discussed here with an intent to gain an insight and how they have advanced over the period for the better privacy of the Wi-Fi network.
+At whatever point we connect to a Wi-Fi network at home with the correct password, it protects the network by utilizing one of the Wi-Fi security options available.
+All these Wi-Fi Security standards are discussed here with the intent to gain insight and how they have advanced over the period for better privacy of the Wi-Fi network.

 The primary security standard developed by Wi-Fi Alliance was WEP (Wired Equivalent Privacy) as a privacy component of the IEEE 802.11b standard in 1997.
 It is designed to provide a level of security equal to Local Area Network (LAN) physical security components, so the name wired equivalent privacy.
 According to the WEP protocol, data is transmitted by radio waves which are not limited by the walls.
 It tries to give the same level of security utilizing data encryption algorithms.